rhiaro/sws/1metadata.md

 6. Validate your turtle to check it is syntactically correct.
 There are many validators, you could try [this one](http://rdf-translator.appspot.com/) ('translate' from N3 to N3).
 Fix any syntax errors that may occur.

+7. Email a link to your turtle file to P.Pareti@sms.ed.ac.uk.

 *Note about DBPedia URIs: When you visit a DBPedia URI you are redirect to a /page/ address.
 This is the URI for the webpage, not the thing the page is about.
 Use /resource/ in place of /page/ for the URI of the thing.*